paulboivin/Japan-Corporate-Governance-Analysis/README.md

 that corporate investment behavior may function as a meaningful leading indicator alongside traditional market metrics.
-The 2023 TSE directive produced the most sustained two-year TOPIX rally in the dataset — monitoring whether this momentum persists through the July 2027 governance code compliance deadline may be informative for medium-term Japan equity positioning.
+The 2023 TSE directive produced the most sustained two-year TOPIX rally in the dataset and monitoring whether this momentum persists through the July 2027 governance code compliance deadline may be informative for medium-term Japan equity positioning.

-**For corporate strategy and M&A research teams:** The structural shift in profit distribution — dividends as a percentage of CapEx rising from 12% to 72% over the reform period — represents a material change in how Japanese listed companies deploy profits.
+**For corporate strategy and M&A research teams:** The structural shift in profit distribution, dividends as a percentage of CapEx rising from 12% to 72% over the reform period, represents a material change in how Japanese listed companies deploy profits.
 Whether this pattern reflects genuine strategic reallocation or primarily cash distribution in mature, low-growth industries